kparris57/Dark-Ronin-repo/README.md

 # Dark-Ronin-repo
-This is where I will learn, cultivate and grow my automation ideas and experiences By undertaking this challenge, I am stepping out of my comfort zone and embarking on a new adventure.
+This is where I will learn, cultivate and grow my automation ideas and experiences.
+By undertaking this challenge, I am stepping out of my comfort zone and embarking on a new adventure.
 Climb onboard and enjoy the ride!!